Trading symmetry for Hilbert-space dimension in Bell-inequality violation: Conclusion

 Also worth noting is that among the inequalities showing a trade-off, the maximal (qubit) violations of $J_{4422}^{42}$ under different constraints satisfy:

 Hence, with the assumption that the employed QS is a qubit strategy, one may certify that the underlying strategy is asymmetrical, even if the observed correlation is symmetric, i.e.,

-serves as a semi-device-independent~\cite{Liang2011} witness for an asymmetric qubit QS.
+serves as a semi-DI~\cite{Liang2011} witness for an asymmetric qubit QS.
 In fact, the trade-off is so strong that even if we allow arbitrary symmetric correlations attainable with two-qubit QSs, there remains a gap with the maximal quantum violation of $J_{4422}^{42}$.
 In contrast, we present in~\cref{App:I9} an example of a $9$-setting Bell inequality that again shows a gap between the maximal two-qubit SQS violation and that achievable with two-qubit symmetric correlations, but where the latter already achieves the quantum maximum.
+It is worth noting that these witnesses may alternatively be interpreted as a special kind of {\em dimension} witnesses~\cite{Brunner08,Moroder13} (see also~\cite{Lim2010,KST+19}), that are only applicable to SQSs.

-Of course, by considering a nontrivial, asymmetric Bell inequality, one may also hope to drop the dimension assumption and go for a fully device-independent witness for asymmetry.
-Indeed, for {\em all} facet-defining Bell inequalities in the $(2,m,2)$ and $(2,2,d)$ Bell scenarios with $m\le 4$ and $d\le 5$, we observe that there always exists an {\em asymmetric} representation that {\em cannot} be violated by symmetric quantum correlations.
+Of course, by considering a nontrivial, asymmetric Bell inequality, one may also hope to drop the dimension assumption and go for a fully DI witness for asymmetry.
+Indeed, for {\em all} facet-defining Bell inequalities in the $(2,m,2)$ and $(2,2,n)$ Bell scenarios with $m\le 4$ and $n\le 5$, we observe that there always exists an {\em asymmetric} representation that {\em cannot} be violated by symmetric quantum correlations.
 It will certainly be interesting to see if this feature holds true in general, specifically, for all Bell scenarios.
 For a summary of some other results we have obtained, see~\cref{tab:summary}.

+An observant reader may have also noticed that we have obtained results of rather different natures in the $(2,m,2)$ and $(2,2,n)$ Bell scenarios---trade-offs in many of the former but none in the latter.
+Naturally, it will be interesting to investigate what happens in more complicated Bell scenarios $(N,m,n)$ where $N\ge 2$ and both $m,n\ge 3$.
+Some natural candidates to consider include the symmetric Bell inequalities discussed in~\cite{Liang09,Lim2010,Bancal_2010,Bancal12,KST+19}, as well as inequalities from~\cite{BKP06,Schwarz16,Deza:2016aa,SAT+17,Cope19} that may be cast in a symmetric form.
+Throughout, we have relied on SDP tools described in~\cref{App:Techniques} to determine whether a trade-off can be demonstrated for any given Bell inequality.
+Evidently, it will be desirable to devise analytic criteria to determine whether such a trade-off can exist before running any numerical optimizations, a challenging problem we shall leave for future consideration.

 Note also that the realizability of symmetric distributions by a symmetric model has also been explored in the context of network nonlocality.
 In fact, it has recently been shown~\cite{WRB+2025} that there exist symmetric distributions in the triangle network (under exchange of parties) that cannot be created via a symmetric model assuming {\em only} no-signaling, regardless of the dimension or nature of the system.
 Moreover, such intriguing distributions can be created via a local asymmetric model.